Perry Mason: The Case of the Sulky Girl

 Hoss escorts the party back to California, but is overcome and the murderous band return, raising up the Washoe miners along the way.
 He escapes with the girl and fends off an ambush laid for his family.

 The brother is pardoned as having been hoodwinked.
-The girl promises Hoss to be with him next Spring in his canyon full of dogwoods in blossom.
+The girl promises Hoss to be with him next spring in his canyon full of dogwoods in blossom.
 She returns to San Francisco of her own will, disabused of her folly and mortally ill.

 Hoss learns of her illness and is greatly dismayed, beseeching God to explain it.
 He returns to work at his Ponderosa chores.